Qualified Returned Peace Corps Volunteers (RPCVs) bring their world experience to campus and receive a scholarship and

 - Palo Alto Medical Foundation—Finance and Project Management Intern

-- Monterey Institute - Peace Corps Programs Graduate Assistant
+- Monterey Institute of International Studies—Peace Corps Programs Graduate Assistant

-- Monterey Institute - Graduate Assistant Veteran’s Services
+- Monterey Institute of International Studies—Graduate Assistant Veteran’s Services

-In most cases, you will not be able to fulfill the internship component through an international internship for the required hours.
+In most cases, you will not be able to fulfill the internship component through an international internship.
 With few exceptions the internship requirement as it relates to the Third Goal is as follows: